Atomic relaxation and flat bands in strain-engineered transition metal dichalcogenide bilayer moir\'{e} systems

-The strained MSLs we study contain thousands of atoms per supercell.
-We use an efficient multiscale computational approach for structure optimization of these systems.
-We use classical forcefield to relax the system employing the LAMMPS package \cite{lammps}.
+\textit{Methodology}: The moir\'{e} patterns we study are generated using a strained bottom layer and an unstrained top layer.
+To generate isotropicaly strained moir\'{e} patterns, we apply an equal tensile strain along both the primitive lattice vectors.
+The moir\'{e} length depends on the applied strain.
+The smaller the external strain, the larger is the moir\'{e} length.
+The strain-induced MSLs considered here contain thousands of atoms per supercell.
+We use an efficient multiscale computational approach for structural optimization of these systems.
+We use a classical forcefield to relax the system employing the LAMMPS package \cite{lammps}.
 The intralayer and interlayer interactions are described by a Stillinger-Weber potential \cite{sw} and a Kolmogorov-Crespi potential \cite{kc_naik} respectively.
-The energy of the structures is minimized using the FIRE algorithm \cite{fire} until the force on each atom becomes $<$ 10$^{-4}$ eV/\AA{}.
+The electronic structures of the relaxed systems are computed using density functional theory as implemented in the SIESTA package \cite{siesta}.
+For details on the calculation parameters, please see SM.